Decoloniality

 Installation by Romuald Hazoumè using gas cans.
 Hazoumè has stated: "I send back to the West that which belongs to them, that is to say, the refuse of consumer society that invades us every day."

 Decoloniality (decolonialidad) is a school of thought that aims to delink from Eurocentric knowledge hierarchies and ways of being in the world in order to enable other forms of existence on Earth.
 It critiques the perceived universality of Western knowledge and the superiority of Western culture, including the systems and institutions that reinforce such perceptions.
 Decolonial perspectives understand colonialism as the basis for the everyday function of capitalist modernity and of imperialism.
+As Jeffrey Herlihy-Mera notes, “decolonial thinking endeavors to disrupt the Eurocentric prescriptions regarding who counts as human and thus who is considered possible of producing a valid thought."

-Decoloniality emerged as part of a South America movement examining the role of the European colonization of the Americas in establishing Eurocentric modernity/coloniality – according to Aníbal Quijano (1928-2018), who defined the term and its reach.
+Decoloniality emerged as part of a South American movement examining the role of the European colonization of the Americas in establishing Eurocentric modernity/coloniality – according to Aníbal Quijano (1928-2018), who defined the term and its reach.

 Foundational principles

 Colonialism as the root

 Decoloniality is founded on the principle that European colonialism is at the root of how the modern world functions today.

 The decolonial movement includes diverse forms of critical theory, articulated by pluriversal forms of liberatory thinking that arise out of distinct situations.
 In its academic forms, it analyzes class distinctions, ethnic studies, gender studies, and area studies.
 It has been described as consisting of analytic (in the sense of semiotics) and practical "options confronting and delinking from [...] the colonial matrix of power" or from a "matrix of modernity" rooted in colonialism.

 It considers colonialism "the underlying logic of the foundation and unfolding of Western civilization from the Renaissance to today," although this foundational interconnectedness is often downplayed.
 This logic is commonly referred to as the colonial matrix of power or coloniality of power.
 Some have built upon decolonial theory by proposing Critical Indigenous Methodologies for research.